 Days 20 to 24: 10 mg 2 times a day

 Days 25 to 29: 10 mg once a day

 Vigabatrin is the drug of choice when the spasms are caused by tuberous sclerosis complex Tuberous Sclerosis Complex (TSC) Tuberous sclerosis complex is a dominantly inherited genetic disorder in which tumors (usually hamartomas) develop in multiple organs.
 Diagnosis requires specific clinical criteria and imaging... read more .
 It is also often used in children with an established preexisting serious brain injury or malformation and in those who do not tolerate or respond to ACTH.
-Dosage of oral vigabatrin is 25 mg/kg 2 times a day, increased gradually up to 75 mg/kg 2 times a day if needed.
-There is insufficient evidence that any other antiseizure drug or the ketogenic diet is effective.
+Dosage of oral vigabatrin is 25 mg/kg 2 times a day, increased gradually over about a week up to 75 mg/kg 2 times a day if needed.
+There is insufficient evidence that any other antiseizure medication or the ketogenic diet is effective.

 There is evidence that the more quickly effective therapy is initiated, the better the neurodevelopmental outcome, particularly when no cause is identified.

 Infantile spasms last a few seconds and can recur many times a day; they may resolve spontaneously by about 5 years of age but are often replaced by other types of seizures.

 Usually, infantile spasms occur in infants with serious brain disorders and developmental abnormalities that often have already been recognized; tuberous sclerosis complex is a common cause.